passportxyz/passport-docs/pages/building-with-passport/passport-api/tutorials/integrating-stamps-and-scorers.md

       try {
         const provider = new ethers.BrowserProvider(window.ethereum)
         const accounts = await provider.listAccounts()
-        // if the user is connected, set their account and fetch their score if (accounts && accounts[0]) {
+        // if the user is connected, set their account if (accounts && accounts[0]) {
           setAddress(accounts[0].address)
-          checkPassport(accounts[0].address)
         }
       } catch (err) {
         console.log('not connected...')